solarkennedy/xkyle.com/content/post/2022-05-01-titus-storage-part3.markdown

 Remember from [Part 1]({{< ref "2022-05-01-titus-storage-part1" >}}) I decided to give up on the CSI and its limitations.
-Instead we are just going to build some binaries, like `mount.nfs` It will just a binary that can run at any time and mount storage in a container, even after it has been created!
+Instead we are just going to build some binaries, like `mount.nfs` It will just be a binary that can run at any time and mount storage in a container, even after it has been created!

 We will run this mount binary outside of the container, where we have privileges.
 When we are done, we want a mount setup _inside_ the container, with all the namespaces correctly set, _all without giving container additional privileges_.